 One great feature when using Facebook for social commerce is that the Facebook Shops are customizable, meaning you can build a customized experience consistent with your brand.
 You can customize everything from fonts to colors and images and even import your existing product catalog from your website.

-Create a visual social storefront with Instagram
+4. Create a Visual Social Storefront with Instagram

 So if you’ve already created a Facebook Shop, the next thing could be to consider Instagram Shopping, too.
-Note that you need to set up a Facebook Shop first, as your Instagram Shop pulls product data from your Facebook catalog.
+Note that you must set up a Facebook Shop first, as your Instagram Shop pulls product data from your Facebook catalog.

 Create cohesiveness by managing your social commerce within your ecommerce platform.
 Integrating these platforms ensures that inventory is always accurate and you are marketing the right products at the right time.